 Yes.
-You can run iacbot with gitlab.com by going to https://app.soluble.cloud/get-started
+You can run iacbot with gitlab.com by integrating the iacbot through Soluble.

 Yes.
-You can run iacbot with bitbucket.org by going to https://app.soluble.cloud/get-started.
+You can run iacbot with Bitbucket.org by integrating the iacbot through Soluble.

 Organization Not Visible

-If you don't see your GitHub org in the upper right of the iacbot dashboard, you may not have the GitHub app installed in the GitHub org.
+If you don't see your GitHub organization in the upper right of the iacbot dashboard, you may not have the GitHub app installed in the GitHub org.

 And make sure that the app is correctly installed.

-If this still does not correct the problem, you may need to go here:
+If this still does not correct the problem, you may need to go to the GitHub Application Settings.

-Under the "Authorized OAuth Apps" tab, select "Lacework IaC Security" and verify that the GitHub organization to which you should have access is granted access.
+Under the "Authorized OAuth Apps" tab, select "Lacework IaC Security" and verify that the GitHub organization is granted access.

 Click Grant next to your Organization(as shown above).
 After you have done that, you will need to sign out and sign back in to Lacework IaC Security.